History of ITV: The Big Four/Five

 The largest ITV companies were known as the "Big Four" before 1968 and the "Big Five" after.
-These companies between them provided the vast majority of networked programmes (either by producing them in-house, or commissioning them from independent production companies).
+These companies between them provided the vast majority of networked programmes (either by producing them in-house, or commissioning them from independent production companies), and were members of the network's influential Network Planning Committee.
+The regional, non-"Big" ITV companies, excluded from the committee, created the British Regional Television Association to cooperate.

 The "Big Five" system effectively came to an end in 1992 with the introduction of the ITV Network Centre (as a result of the Broadcasting Act 1990), which changed the methods of commissioning for the network, and made it easier for the smaller ITV companies and independent companies to make shows for the network: